Huntsville Court Reporting

 The new courthouse still remains on Court Street today and lawyers that grace the courthouse do it with the help of the WattsBoyd court reporting agency.

-For over twenty years, our agency has provided court reporting services to lawyers in Huntsville, and throughout the Eastern Tennessee region.
+For over twenty years, our agency has provided court reporting services to lawyers in Huntsville, and throughout loans for a wedding the Eastern Tennessee region.
 Such longevity in our trade stems from our belief in keeping customer service principles old fashioned and friendly, while keeping our technology absolutely state of the art.

 We provide support in depositions, arbitrations, litigations, hearings and meetings.
 Our services include videographers, ASCII, word indexing, e-transcripts, condensed transcripts, real time reports, conference room scheduling and compact disc copies of your exhibits.
 We email your transcripts on the same day so you have something to review while you wait for your official ones and all of our services can be expedited to minimize down time during your case.